 What has it been like for Anthony to work at Pingry for his entire career?
-“I have a really rewarding job, from overseeing a World Cup soccer field to working alongside students on Rufus Gunther Day [Pingry’s annual day of community service] planting daffodil bulbs around campus.
+“I have a really rewarding job, from overseeing a World Cup soccer field to working alongside students on Rufus Gunther Day (Pingry’s annual day of community and civic engagement) planting daffodil bulbs around campus.
 I can see the results of my work and it’s a great feeling to know I’ve played a role in these kids’ lives.”
 Anthony describes Pingry as a place that fully supports him and his ideas, and he especially enjoys taking part in the School’s in-service days, which have allowed him to grow as a person.
 He embraces Pingry’s values of excellence and honor, and believes that when he helps to make the campus look its best, the students take notice and are even more respectful of their surroundings.

 Anthony cannot imagine his current life without Pingry, as he considers his colleagues (both fellow staff members and teachers) and the students like family.
 He also points to the inclusiveness of the Pingry community, a place that cares about his personal well-being.
 For those thinking of working at Pingry, Anthony offers up some final advice: “Pingry is a great place for people who are creative and proactive about getting things done.
 Your experience will be what you make of it, and there is no limit in terms of what you can achieve here.”